aDotInTheVoid/boxcars/docs/report/report.md

 **Figure 3: Time to create and run a scheduler doing nothing**

 The final thing to consider is how long it takes to set up the global scheduling state.
-Both libraries consistantly take around 300μs to do so.
+Both libraries consistently take around 300μs to do so.
 In other microbenchmarks, it was important to do this outside the loop being benchmarked, to ensure that I was timing the code being benchmarked, and not having the overhead of setting up and then tearing down the executors thread and memory